groupdocs-annotation/GroupDocs.Annotation-Products/english/annotation/net/remove/pdf.md

     title_right: "System Requirements"
     content_right: |
         GroupDocs.Annotation for .NET APIs are supported on all major platforms and operating systems.
-Before executing the code below, please make sure that you have the following prerequisites installled on your system.
+Before executing the code below, please make sure that you have the following prerequisites installed on your system.

         *   Operating Systems: Microsoft Windows, Linux, MacOS
         *   Development Environments: Visual Studio, Xamarin, MonoDevelop